ericom-gideon/docs/docs/reference/faq.md

 * Syslog: Log of extra information such as cron tasks.
 * Trigger: Log of pre- and post-migration hooks.
 If they did not run, check here.

+#### What is a Procfile?

+As a part of the app deploy process, we look for a Procfile and we'll generate services for your process types with Foreman.The Procfile describes processes that are required for your application to run.
+This is handy for running a background worker pool if you select to include “Redis for Resque or Sidekiq”.

+NOTE:  We specifically exclude web process types in the Procfile as we run our own web process via Apache 2 and Passenger.

+##### Do I need a Procfile?

+You only need a Procfile if you include the “Redis for Resque or Sidekiq” addon via the app deploy process.

+##### How do I make a Procfile?

+An example Procfile looks like this and it goes in to your Rails app's root directory along with your Gemfile and Rakefile.

+	scheduler: bundle exec rake resque:work QUEUE=*

+	worker: bundle exec rake resque:scheduler QUEUE=*

+##### Are Procfiles only used for the Ninefold app deploy process?

+Procfiles came into existence with the gem Foreman, written by David Dollar.
+More information can be found in the following article: [Procfiles by David Dollar](http://blog.daviddollar.org/2011/05/06/introducing-foreman.html).

 #### Does Ninefold support multiple environments?